 Directions

-- Mix chicken, cheese, and buffalo sauce in a bowl.
+- Mix the chicken, mozzarella, and buffalo sauce together until fully combined.

-- Fill wonton wrappers with mix, seal edges with water.
+- Fill each wonton wrapper with 2 tablespoons of chicken mixture and seal the edges with water.

-- Dip in flour, then egg, then flour again.
+- Dredge each wonton in flour, then egg, then flour again for a double coating.

-- Drain on paper towels and serve hot with dips.
+- Drain on paper towels and serve while hot and crispy.

 Notes